trentmwillis/bound-template/README.md

 2. Efficiently update bound data by operating on the smallest number of Nodes possible.
 3. Do 1 & 2 with as little code as possible while keeping the source code clear & readable.

 That's it.
-A future goal may be to provide a way to extend the library such that the "no logic" stance isn't always true.
+The goals may change in the future, but for now the overarching theme is simplicity and doing one thing (data insertion) well.

 ## Syntax